-Winter food and bait herring fisheries have occurred in Section 3-B (in the Mears Passage and Bocas de Finas area) since the 1960s.
+Winter food and bait herring fisheries have occurred in Section 3-B (in the Mears Passage and Bocas de Finas areas) since the 1960s.
 Seasonal landings from the 1960s through 1985 were small, averaging approximately 210 tons.
 From the start of the herring SOK fishery in 1992, the Craig/Klawock herring GHLs have averaged 2,041 tons, ranging from a low of 626 tons in 2000 to a high of 6,847 tons in 2012 (Table 1).
 Spawn-on-kelp fishing effort, harvest, spawning dates, fishery dates, and product values are summarized in Table 2.

 Annual harvest levels are based on a formula that allows for higher harvest rates as the herring population increases relative to the threshold level.
 No harvest is allowed if the biomass estimate for the stock is less than the threshold level.
 The established threshold level for the Craig/Klawock stock is 5,000 tons.
-The 2016 forecast for the Craig area is 12,303 tons.
-The 12.9% harvest rate will allow a combined quota of 1,590 tons for the winter food and bait and the SOK fisheries.
-The forecast anticipates a strong return of age-4 herring (59%).
+The 2017 forecast for the Craig area is 7,833 tons.
+The 11.1% harvest rate will allow a combined quota of 872 tons for the winter food and bait and the

+SOK fisheries.
+The forecast anticipates a strong return of age-3 herring (35%) and age-5 year fish (36%).